ava-labs/avalanche-docs/docs/subnets/avalanche-subnet-faucet.md

 ```

 - `ID` - Each Subnet chain should have a unique and relatable ID.
-- `NAME` - Name of the Subnet chain that will appear on the website.
+- `NAME` - Name of the Subnet chain that will appear on the site.
 - `RPC` - A valid RPC URL for accessing the chain.
 - `CHAINID` - ChainID of the chain
-- `EXPLORER` - Base URL of standard explorer's website.
+- `EXPLORER` - Base URL of standard explorer's site.
 - `IMAGE` - URL of the icon of the chain that will be shown in the dropdown.
 - `MAX_PRIORITY_FEE` - Maximum tip per faucet drop in **wei** or **10<sup>-18</sup>** unit (for
   EIP1559 supported chains)